bbc/digital-paper-edit-client/README.md

 _How to build and run the code/app_ -->

-See [Getting setup with the visual code workspace](docs/guides/visual-code-workspace-setup.md) to get up and running with the various repository needed for this project.
+See _optional_ [getting setup with the visual code workspace](docs/guides/visual-code-workspace-setup.md) to get up and running with the various repository needed for this project.

 ```